Migrating data from on-premises data warehouse to Amazon Redshift with AWS Schema Conversion Tool

 Amazon S3 settings

 After your agents extract your data, they upload it to your Amazon S3 bucket.
 Before you continue, you must provide the credentials to connect to your AWS account and your Amazon S3 bucket.
 You store your credentials and bucket information in a profile in the global application settings, and then associate the profile with your AWS SCT project.
 If necessary, choose Global settings to create a new profile.
-For more information, see Storing AWS service profiles in AWS SCT.
+For more information, see Managing Profiles in the AWS Schema Conversion Tool.

 To migrate data into your target Amazon Redshift database, the AWS SCT data extraction agent needs permission to access the Amazon S3 bucket on your behalf.
 To provide this permission, create an AWS Identity and Access Management (IAM) user with the following policy.